-- Advanced Reporting, which includes the Comparison Report, the Variance Report, and Custom Reports.

 - Crews

-- ePlan Takeoff (OST integration)

 - Models

+- Advanced Reporting, which includes the Comparison Report, the Variance Report, and Custom Reports.

+- eTakeoff

-Note: These modules are licensed separately from the Core Sage Estimating product.
+Note: These modules are licensed separately from the CORE Sage Estimating product.
 Certain capabilities, menus, and icons described in help are available only if you have purchased the associated module.
+Contact your Sage sales representative for more information about modules and feature bundles.